Archan6el/ps4-controller-operated-spiderbot/README.md

 All files in the "startup-files" directory are used to essentially have the spiderbot autostart and have everything run right on boot:

-onBoot.sh and startup.sh are both bash scripts used to get everything running when we start up the spider bot. startup.sh runs our python file, while onBoot.sh gets blueooth up and working. rc.local is the contents of the file located in "/etc/rc.local".
-It contains the modifications used to have startup.sh run on boot. crontab -e contains the contents of my crontab on my pi that allows onBoot.sh to run on boot
+onBoot.sh and startup.sh are both bash scripts used to get everything running when we start up the spider bot. onBoot.sh gets bluetooth up and operating and runs our ps4.py program. "crontab -e" contains the contents of my crontab that runs onBoot.sh on start up. startup.sh is used to run the webserver on the spider bot. "rc.local" contains the contents of the file at "/etc/rc.local" that runs startup.sh on boot.

 Feel free to watch my development on this project: https://www.youtube.com/watch?v=gwnKjuKFL4A